This Is the Biggest Driver of Inequality Between People

 You will probably have understood by now that this society is not meritocratic at all.

-If it was, the efforts of Jeff Bezos should yield the same results as the efforts of Jean-Michel, which isn’t happening because Jeff Bezos is smart, and Jean-Michel isn’t.
+If it was, the efforts of Jeff Bezos should yield the same results as the efforts of Jean-Michel.
+This isn’t happening because Jeff Bezos is smart, and Jean-Michel isn’t.

 The more value you’re giving, the more you will get in exchange (it doesn’t even have to be money, I used to have a friend who could get people like no one else, he was providing such massive social value than his network spanned around the entire planet.)